Digoxin Drug Level

 Digoxin levels above the normal treatment level may cause:

 Very high levels of digoxin can cause a condition called digoxin toxicity.
-This may require treatment with a medication to block the effects of the drug.
-Digoxin side effects can occur even when levels are considered to be within normal limits, so it's important to report any new symptoms to your doctor.
+This may require treatment with a medicine to block the effects of digoxin.
+Digoxin side effects can occur even when levels are considered to be within normal limits.
+It's important to report any new symptoms to your healthcare provider.

 How is this test done?